versioned/versioned-api/README.md

 * Documentation index page with links to main swagger and data swagger per space

-* Load test 1000 spaces.
+* Load test 1000 spaces and lots of data.
 How much memory is consumed?
+  Need a sync/import endpoint

 * Need to drop ${config.MONGODB_URL}_dedicated in API tests? - Introduce c.MONGODB_URL_DEDICATED?